dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/cameraview.md

 ## setUIElement

-Specifies an HTML element for the `cameraView` instance to use as its UI element.
+Specifies an HTML element for the `CameraView` instance to use as its UI element.

 ```typescript
 setUIElement: (element: HTMLDivElement) => Promise<void>;